Boscop/truce/dev/docs/DEVELOPMENT.md

 | `git = "...", tag = "vX.Y.Z"` | exact tag, immutable (**scaffold default**) |
 | `git = "...", rev = "<sha>"` | exact commit, immutable |

-Older scaffolds may pin to `branch = "preview/0.15"` or similar — those branches still exist as historical refs and keep resolving, but they don't get new patches.
+Older scaffolds that pinned to historical train branches keep resolving — those refs still exist in the repo's history — but they're frozen at the simpler-model cutover point.
+Existing plugins should migrate by editing their `Cargo.toml` to a `tag = "vX.Y.Z"` pin.

 ### Tag hygiene